TLDR

 - The FCA had already taken legal action against HTX over alleged unlawful crypto promotions.

-The United Kingdom has sanctioned HTX, formerly known as Huobi Global, as part of a wider package targeting crypto platforms, banks and financial networks accused of helping Russia bypass international restrictions.
+The United Kingdom has sanctioned Huobi Global S.A., a company connected in public reporting to the HTX brand, as part of a wider package targeting crypto platforms, banks and financial networks accused of helping Russia bypass international restrictions.

-The sanctions were announced Tuesday and include 18 entities and individuals linked to what the UK described as shadow financial systems tied to Russia’s war economy.
-The measures freeze assets and bar UK firms from processing payments, maintaining correspondent banking relationships or conducting business with the listed entities.
+The sanctions were announced Tuesday and included 18 entities and individuals linked to what UK officials described as shadow financial systems connected to Russia’s war economy.
+The measures freeze assets and restrict UK firms from processing payments, maintaining correspondent banking relationships or conducting business with the listed entities.

-HTX had already faced legal pressure in the UK before the sanctions announcement.
+The sanctions follow earlier regulatory attention involving HTX in the UK.
 In February, the Financial Conduct Authority said it had started legal proceedings against the exchange over alleged unlawful financial promotions.

 The FCA accused HTX of promoting crypto asset services to UK consumers through its website and social media platforms, including TikTok, X, Facebook, Instagram and YouTube.
 The regulator did not immediately comment on the latest sanctions package.